DNACENSolutions/dnac_ansible_workflows/workflows/network_settings/README.md

       -vvv # return detailed information about the message; the more 'v', more detailed
     ```

-## Creating Bulk Network settings confiogurations using JINJA template and using the playbook
+## Creating Bulk Network settings configurations using JINJA template and using the playbook
 To run scale network settings, we need to create a scale site first.
 1. ### Create scale site
 #### 1a.
 Jinja for create site: